Kimberly Jade Norwood

 Stereotypes & Biases: Unconscious Courtroom Drama

 After law school Professor Norwood clerked for the Honorable Clifford Scott Green, U.S. District Court for the Eastern District of Pennsylvania.
-She then joined the law firm of Bryan, Cave LLP in St. Louis, Missouri as a litigation associate for several years before joining Washington University in 1990.
-At the law school Professor Norwood has focused her research on black identity issues, colorism within the black community, and the intersection of race, class, and public education in America.
-She has also created and developed a unique service learning program for which she has won several awards (both local and national) that allows law students to received law school credit and high school students to receive mentoring and guidance for a possible future career in the law.
+She then joined the law firm of Bryan, Cave LLP in St. Louis, Missouri as a litigation associate.
+She joined Washington University in 1990.
+At the law school Professor Norwood has focused her research on black identity, colorism, implicit bias, and the intersection of race, class, and public education in America.
+She has also created and developed a unique service learning program for which she has won several awards (both local and national) that allows law students to receive law school credit and high school students to receive mentoring and guidance for a possible future career in the law.
 The experience also involves actual court exposure before judges in their respective courtrooms.
 Watch the video to get a better sense of the courtroom experience.

 As part of the law school’s Africa Public Interest Law & Conflict Resolution Initiative, Norwood has supervised public interest externships for law students working in Ghana and Kenya.
 Norwood has also taught law courses overseas at Universiteit Utrecht in The Netherlands, Fudan University in Shanghai, China, and at Aoyama Gakuin University in Tokyo, Japan.